 National Heroes of Nepal is only offered a Nepalese people for their contributions to the pride of the nation is it in religious, cultural or economic reforms, wartime bravery, to the cause of democracy, literature, architecture.

-National heroes of Nepal is also known as national hero of Nepal, Nepali national heroes of Nepal, national personalities of Nepal, national luminaries of Nepal.
+National heroes of Nepal is also known as the national hero of Nepal, Nepali national heroes of Nepal, national personalities of Nepal, national luminaries of Nepal.
 We have here in this page about example national heroes of Nepal with photos of national heroes of Nepal.
 You can get national heroes of Nepal research information.
 Get the list of national personalities of Nepal. or Find here list of national luminaries of Nepal.
 All names of our national personalities of Nepal is given below with their contribution.
 There are national and international personalities of Nepal.

 Throughout the history of Nepal, various persons have contributed to the nation.
 Because of their contribution to the nation and society, they are respected as the “National luminaries (sapnta).
-Some of them gave up their lives, and others their labour, knowledge and property for the nation and its art and literature.
+Some of them gave up their lives, and others their labor, knowledge and property for the nation and its art and literature.
 There are innumerable persons in our county whom we remember as important persons.
 Among them, a very few are listed as being the national luminaries.
 A committee, chaired by Bal Krishna Sama, had declared 13 persons as the national luminaries in 2018 BS.
 In the 2050s, two other persons have been included in the list: Pasang Lhamu Sherpa (2055) and Shankhdhar Shakhwa (2056).
 In 2066, Kirat Mahaguru, Falgunananda has also been included in the list of national luminaries.
-Now, altogether, seventeen (17) persons have been declared the national luminaries.
+Now, all together, seventeen (17) persons have been declared the national luminaries.
 The following is the brief introduction to each of them.

 - King Janak

-- King Ram Sham
+- King Ram Shah

 - Amar Singh Thapa